ServanKorkmaz/restaurant-website/replit.md

 ✓ Admin system fully functional at /admin/setup-admin and /admin/login
-✓ Removed Facebook and Instagram social media links (restaurant doesn't use them) ✓ Kept only TripAdvisor link in footer social media section
+✓ Removed Facebook and Instagram social media links (restaurant doesn't use them) ✓ Kept only TripAdvisor link in footer social media section ✓ Updated email address to "post@nawaratthaimat.no" across all pages and admin system